vueuse/vue-demi/README.md

 `Vue Demi` is mainly supposed to work with libraries/plugins that use the `@vue/composition-api` that are **not** components (e.g. `VueUse`, `Pinia`, ...).
 In other words, you need to be cautious to work with `Vue SFC` because the SFC compilation process and the results are different across `Vue 2` and `Vue 3`.

-In order to build a component library/plugin for both `Vue2` and `Vue3` you could either publish plain `Vue` files or build your library seperately for `Vue2` and `Vue3`.
+In order to build a component library/plugin for both `Vue2` and `Vue3` you could either publish plain `Vue` files or build your library separately for `Vue2` and `Vue3`.
 Both options can be tricky because there are a few differences in their runtime APIs.

 ### Extra APIs